marietta25/ElevatorsFX/README.md

 JavaFX 11 project

-Simple application to move 3 elevators up and down inside a 13-story building.
+Simple multi-threaded application to move 3 elevators up and down inside a 13-story building.

 Main requirements:
 - it takes 2 seconds for an elevator to move 1 floor up or down